 Hikers looking for a bit more of a challenge enjoy the Castle Rock Trail.
 It is a 2.6 moderate trail up the hillside that is a great chance to see wildlife and ends with a beautiful view overlooking the lake.

 A popular day trip and weekend getaway in central California is Lake Sonoma.
 Located in northern Sonoma County about 30 minutes from Lake Sonoma.
-This lake is not one of the biggest lakes in the state, but its beauty and surrounding views make it one of the best lakes in California.

 Lake Sonoma offers many different recreational opportunities such as hiking, swimming, horseback riding, fishing, boating, archery, and watersports.
 There are also some unique places to camp including 106 boats in camping sites.
 There is also the popular Liberty Glen Campground at Lake Sonoma that has RV and tent campsites.